Richardaeld/Fat_Racoon_Kitchen/README.md

         + name: "chicken"
         + }
 + recipes
-    + Recipe is where the sites recipes are stored
+    + Recipe is where the sites recipes are stored.
-    + There must be a single recipe in the collection for page to function and it must be linked with lead chefs for recipe of the day to function**May have updated to accept no recipes
-    + each recipe is structured as
-        + {
-        + name: "recipe name",
-        + feature: "chicken",
-        + ingredients: ["ingredient1", "ingredient2", "ingredient3", etc...],
-        + steps: ["step1", "step2", "step3", etc...],
-        + time: [15, 20, 35],
-        + text: "Some general information about this recipe",
-        + date: *python time stamp*,
-        + avatar: null,
-        + avatar_id: null,
-        + created_by: "someonesEmail@aol.com",
-        + grandparent: false,
-        + lazy: false
-        + }
+    + There is no set number of entires for the site to function properly, however a better UX is provided when the head chef of the site has several recipes entered.

 + users
-    + Users is where the sites user information is stored
+    + Users is where the sites user information is stored.
-    + each user must be structured as
-        + {
-        + username: "some_name",
-        + email: "Email@gmail.com",
-        + password: "*hashed password*",
-        + avatar: null,
-        + avatar_id: null,
-        + bio: "",
-        + admin: false
-        + recent: [],
-        + favorites: [],
-        + date: *python tim stamp*
-        + }
+    + There is no set number of entires for the site to function properly, however a better UX is provided if the site has a set head chef.

 + fs.chunks
-    + Will be created automatically after first image is uploaded
+    + Will be created automatically after first image is uploaded.
-    + fs.chunks is for storage of images
+    + fs.chunks is for storage of images.
 + fs.files
-    + Will be created automatically after first image is uploaded
+    + Will be created automatically after first image is uploaded.
-    + fs.files is for storage of images
+    + fs.files is for storage of images.

 # Tools and Credits
 ## Tools